datajake1999/OPL3GM_VSTi/readme.md

 * DCBlock: Filters out DC offset from the final output.
 * Transpose: Applies an offset to Incoming MIDI notes.
 * Emulator: Selects the OPL3 emulator that will be used.
 Nuked Is more accurate, while DOSBox runs faster.
-* PushEvents: Queue's MIDI events Instead of processing them Immediately.
+* PushMidi: Queue's MIDI events Instead of processing them Immediately.
 Queued events have sample accurate timing, while immediate events can have jittery playback.

 # License
     This program is free software; you can redistribute it and/or modify